-- The proportion of the water and wastewater budgets going to the Niagara Region to purchase water and treat the wastewater was 59.6% in 2017, 65.6% based on the 2020 year-end forecast and 61% should the 2021 budgets be approved. - The proposed 2021 combined water and wastewater capital and capital reserve transfers are approximately \$50,000 less than in 2017, even after the year over year increase of \$103,000 noted above.
-Highlighted another way, in 2017 the City budgeted for 14.5% of the combined water and wastewater bill to be allocated to capital and capital reserve transfers.
-In the proposed 2021 budget the capital funding is proposed to represent 12.8% of the total budget. - Since 2017 the City has run anywhere between 27% and 43% under budget on personnel expenses as a result of redeploying water and wastewater staff to other projects including transportation and ditching and general vacancies that occur from time to time.
-This 2021 Rate Budget has split the personnel expense between water and wastewater.
-Engineering and Operations, along with Human Resources, are going to be reviewing capacity and related needs within the various Engineering and Operation departments.
-While staff view the City as "one Team" and from time to time sharing between departments is required and supported, the redeployment of water and wastewater staff is impacting the capacity to complete water and wastewater projects. - Due to staff turnover and COVID-19 priorities, the 2020 capital budgets were underspent by \$337,000 (Water) and \$546,000 (Wastewater).
-Notably this represented 100% of the wastewater capital budget.
-These funds are recommended to roll forward to fund capital work to be identified through the water and wastewater planning currently underway by Engineering and Operations. - Staff identify there are reserve fund transfers each year to balance the rate budgets.
-The reserve balances at the end of fiscal 2020 are projected at approximately \$700,000 for water and essentially \$NIL for wastewater at the time of writing this report.
-Staff identify all year end accounting entries have not been recorded at the time of writing this report and these numbers are subject to change.
+- The proportion of the water and waste water budgets going to the Niagara Region to purchase water and treat the waste water was 59.6% in 2017, 65.6% based on the 2020 year end forecast and 61% should the 2021 budgets be approved. - The proposed 2021 combined water and waste water capital and capital reserve transfers are approximately \$50 thousand less then in 2017, even after the year over year increase of \$103 thousand noted above.
+Highlighted another way in 2017 the City budgeted for 14.5% of the combined water and waste water bill to be allocated to capital and capital reserve transfers.
+In the proposed 2021 budget the capital funding is proposed to represent 12.8% of the total budget. - Since 2017 the City has run anywhere between 27% and 43% underbudget on personal expenses as a result of redeploying water and wastewater staff to other projects including transportation and ditching and general vacancies that occur from time to time.
+This 2021 Rate Budget has split the personal expense between water and wastewater.
+Engineering and Operations along with Human Resources are going to be reviewing capacity and related need within the various Engineering and Operation departments.
+While Staff view the City as "one Team" and from time to time sharing between departments is required and supported, the redeployment of water and waste water staff is impacting the capacity to complete water and wastewater projects. - Due to staff turnover and COVID-19 priorities, the 2020 capital budgets were underspent by \$337 thousand (Water) and \$546 thousand (Waste Water).
+Notably this represented 100% of the waste water capital budget.
+These funds are recommended to roll forward to fund capital work to be identified through the water and waste water planning currently underway by Engineering and Operations. - Staff identify there are reserve funds transfers each year to balance the rate budgets out.
+The reserve balances at the end of fiscal 2020 are projected at approximately \$700 thousand for water and essentially \$NIL for wastewater at the time of writing this report.
+Staff identify all year end accounting entries have not been recorded at the time of writing this report and these number are subject to change.